mrniko/netty-socketio/README.md

-this patch  V4 socket.io   websocket  wehen  conect  is conneting  ,still time out
+this patch  V4 socket.io   websocket  when  conect  is conneting  ,still time out
                            polling    loop   open new url
 Netty-socketio Overview
 ===